A year after being stolen, New Jersey man’s dog is returned

 WALL, N.J. — A New Jersey man has been reunited with his dog, more than a year after the pooch was stolen from his car.

-A few days ago the Yorkie was taken in as a stray by Richmond Animal Care and Control.
+A few days ago the Yorkie, named Buddah, was taken in as a stray by Richmond Animal Care and Control.

 Information from: NJ Advance Media.